falessa/my-workout/README.md

 You'll see a screen like the one below.
 Follow the instructions and choose where you'd like to execute the app.

 If you select iOS or Android, the respective simulator should be already up and running.
-For iOS use Xcode, and for Android you can use the ADV Manager from Android Studio.
+For iOS use Xcode, and for Android you can use the Device Manager from Android Studio.

 ```
 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄